 Andrew Jackson and US Rangers Centre is just a mile from Carrickfergus Castle and has reopened after a refurbishment last month.
 Entry is free, and you can see a thatched roof cottage that is just across from where US President, Andrew Jackson’s parents resided before they left across the Atlantic and Jackson was born.
 From a working turf fire, volunteers in period costume, and occasional events during the year (we’ve previously attended 4th of July parties).
 And if you’re interested in the US military, there is also a museum dedicated to the US Rangers.

 CS Lewis Square is in East Belfast and is, of course, named after the famous author of Chronicles of Narnia, who was born in Belfast.
-Check out the 7 bronze statues as well as learn more about other famous people of the area at the East Side Visitor Centre.
+Check out the 7 bronze statues (see our post about our visit here) as well as learn more about other famous people of the area at the East Side Visitor Centre.
 And while you’re there, stop in at the new Tiny Life headquarters and show them your support (read this post on their newest online resource).

 If you like hiking and beautiful views, Cave Hill is waiting for you.
 Looming over Belfast and Belfast Lough, the hill is surrounded by history and lore, and has inspired many a story, such as Gulliver’s Travels.
 Belfast Castle Visitor’s Centre and Belfast Zoo are also located on Cave Hill.
 The Belfast Hills Partnership has information about the various walks.